rexzooly/kryptr/README.md

 host rules, meaning been able to run a chat service on a shared host.

 We aim to offer direct messaging encryption.

+###More
+After we started this project we was able to see the Kryptr API could be used for other things so we will be includeding some examples so you can use the API for other programs.